 Alternatively, you could set traps for the snakes.
 Humane traps lure the snake inside, but don’t let them out.
 Scientists who want to study snakes use them all the time.

 The traps are simple in construction.
 They’re thin and long.
-Alternatively, you could use a basic rat bait trap which closes behind the animal when it accesses the food.
+Alternatively, you could use a basic rat bait trap that closes behind the animal when it accesses the food.
 These may not work as well because the snake may not entirely be inside the trap when it tries to close.

 You would need to load the trap with bait.
 This would sit at one end of the trap.